cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ~~~

 The KDF used in DHKEM can be equal to or different from the KDF used
-in the remainder of HPKE depending on the chosen variant.
-See
+in the remainder of HPKE, depending on the chosen variant.
-{{domain-separation}} for a security-related discussion.
+Implementations MUST make sure to use the constants (Nh) and function
+calls (LabeledExtract, LabeledExpand) of the appropriate KDF when
+implementing DHKEM.
+See {{kdf-choice}} for a comment on the choice of
+a KDF for the remainder of HPKE, and {{domain-separation}} for the
+rationale of the labels.

 For the variants of DHKEM defined in this document, Ndh is equal to Npk,
 and the output length of the KDF's Hash and Extract functions is Nzz